Anonscholar/anonscholar.github.io/_posts/2024-10-13-small-steps-big-changes.md

 finally with Kevin Zhou's handouts.
 I'll also start working on my fitness a little, and now that I have finally been getting time and fixing some schedule, maybe some thoughts about the things I have been reading (both in fiction and academics).
-Also registered for Pcup, so a few months of getting wrecked in problems, but also learning a lot, so yes (:.
+Also registered for Pcup, so a few months of getting wrecked in problems, but also learning a lot, so yes (:

 For today I'll be kind of relaxing a little, fix some stuff for better organization of the things I am doing (which are quite a bit), maybe read up on some stuff for bl4s, or a little pure mathematics, and watch a movie.
 I had to travel quite a bit yesterday for a family gathering, and the traffic yesterday was incredibly tedious.
 I was stuck there for a better part of about 2.5 hours.
-So I am pretty tired today,and yeah the schedule for today reflects that.
+So I am pretty tired today, and yeah the schedule for today reflects that.

 Hopefully this post was better than the last ones.
 Please do criticize me on any lacking portion of my posts, that will help me immensely in getting better.
 Goodbye, and here's to a good week!